handsome-code/grunt-awssum-deploy/README.md

 #### options.productionBucket
 Type: `String`

-The bucket to upload to for deploying to production, **mandatory**.
+The bucket to upload to for deploying to production. **mandatory**.

 #### options.connections
 Type: `Integer`